chryzsh/DarthSidious/relay.md

 NetNTLMv2 is microsoft's challenge and response protocol.
 When authenticating to a server the user's hash followed by the server's challenge is used.
 With relaying hashes you simply take the NetNTLMv2 hash you collected and relay it to a set of hosts and hopefully the user(s) have administrator access.
 Then you execute a payload and woop de doo you have an admin shell.

+In a windows AD environment 9 times out of 10 all the workstations share the same local administrator password.
+You might be really lucky and both hosts  and servers share the same local administrator password as well.
+At that point it becomes a discovery mission for where the domain admins are logged in.

 Before we can do that we must generate a list of hosts in the domain suspectible to our attack.
 That is indicated by SMB-signing being disabled, which is default in most Windows OSs, except the Server.

 Execute this from the CrackMapExec package: